Be the Face of RTA. Be a Bus Driver, Mechanic, Utility Cleaner, or Accountant.

 Obtaining a CDL Permit

-It will cost you $27 to take the test and you will be given three attempts to pass it.
-There are three parts to the test: General Knowledge, Passenger Endorsement, and Air Brake Endorsement.
+You can get the permit by taking a three-part written test given by the Ohio Bureau of Motor Vehicles (BMV).
+There are three parts to test: General Knowledge, Passenger Endorsement, and Air Brake Endorsement.

 Training takes place over a four to eight week period depending on the driving position and your previous experience.
-If you do not have a CDL with passenger endorsement, a GDRTA instructor will teach you all aspects of the CDL driving test before you take the Ohio State driving test.
-You will drive a GDRTA bus when you take the test.
+If you do not have a CDL, an RTA trainer will teach you all aspects of the CDL driving test before you take the Ohio State driving test.
+You will drive an RTA bus when you take the test.
 By the end of training, you will have logged many hours driving a bus, be very comfortable behind the wheel and be ready to begin serving our customers.

 Qualifications for these Positions

-Must have a high school diploma or equivalent (G.E.D.) from an accredited school
+- Must have a high school diploma or equivalent (G.E.D.) from an accredited school.

-Must have proof of U.S. citizenship or authorization to work in the U.S.
+- Must have proof of U.S. citizenship or authorization to work in the U.S.

-Must have reliable transportation
+- Must have reliable transportation.

-Must verify the past three (3) years' driving record and meet the following criteria:
+- Must verify the past three (3) years' driving record and meet the following criteria:

 - Must be able to work early mornings, late evenings, weekends, and holidays.

 RTA operates nearly 24 hours each day, 365 days per year.
-Prior to the start of training, all applicants will be required to pass a drug test and a physical capabilities assessment, and acquire a Department Of Transportation Medical Card (except Paratransit positions) with an expiration date greater than 90 days.
+Prior to the start of training, all applicants will be required to pass a drug test and a physical capabilities assessment, and acquire a Department Of Transportation Medical Card (except Connect Paratransit drivers).